onespacemedia/styleguide/README.md

 Where an element starts on a new line to a parent element, it should be indented by two spaces.
 Elements that are rendered as blocks (whether they are block-level elements in the specification or made to render that way in CSS) should usually start on a new line.
 Avoid doing this if it will cause an ungrammatical space in text, though.

-For self-contained tags that do not have textual content, omit closing tags where the HTML5 specification permits it.
+For self-closing tags that do not have textual content, omit closing tags where the HTML5 specification permits it.
 Avoid the XML form.
 This is fine:

 ```html
 <link rel="stylesheet" href="/static/css/style.css">